 |Continuous or Scheduled backups||Both||Both||Both||Scheduled.
 As often as every five minutes.||Both|

-Backblaze offers a bunch of useful features, including unlimited storage combined with fast and reliable backups, all at an attractive price.
+Backblaze offers a bunch of useful features, including unlimited cloud storage combined with fast and reliable online backups, all at an attractive price.

 Platforms and ease of use: Backblaze supports backup from Mac as well as PCs.
 Setup is easy too, needing you to just enter a few details like email id and password.